-States lagging in emergency preparedness, report showsDecember 19th, 2012 in Health
+States lagging in emergency preparedness, report showsDecember 19, 2012 in Medicine & Health / Health

 (HealthDay)—While significant progress has been made in the past 10 years, many states still fall short in their preparedness for public health emergencies such as disease outbreaks, natural disasters and bioterrorist attacks, according to a new report.